 Dragons in a Bag is told from the point-of-view of Jaxon, a clever and kind boy who discovers magic for the first time and learns to be courageous in the face of otherworldly adversity.
 Jaxon remains an important character in The Dragon Thief, but he is joined by Kavita, his best friend Vik’s little sister.
 In Dragons in a Bag, Kavita stole one of the three baby dragons Jaxon was supposed to transport to the magical realm, so he can only transport two dragons.
 Because of this, his mission is incomplete.
 In The Dragon Thief Jaxon struggles to find the third dragon so he can keep it safe and reunite it with its family.
 Continue reading

 In Barbara Danish’s The Dragon and the Doctor (1971), Dr. Judy, a kind doctor with brown skin and curly hair, parties with a bunch of strange animals after helping a friendly dragon.
 The dragon stores objects, including roller blades, in her tail.
-Dr. Judy unzips the dragon’s tail, makes her a balloon bag to keep her things in, and is rewarded with a party invitation.
+Dr. Judy unzips the dragon’s tail, makes the dragon a bag out of a balloon to keep her things in, and is rewarded with a party invitation.
 The party is full of quirky animal characters doodled by Danish.
 At the party Dr. Judy helps Lucy, a yellow animal (perhaps a hedgehog) who has chicken pox.
-Dr. June and her dino friend race Lucy home, where she is cared or by two moms.
+Dr. June and her dragon friend race Lucy home, where she is cared for by two moms.
 Continue reading

 Published by Two Lives Publishing, The Different Dragon (2006), was written by Jennifer Bryan and illustrated by Danamarie Hosler.
 Hosler’s warm illustrations pair well with Bryan’s sweet story of a little boy, Noah, his sister, many pets, and two moms.
 Continue reading